Hirsutism in women

-All women have small amounts of androgens in their circulation, made primarily in the ovaries and adrenal glands.
-When androgens are produced in excess, or there is unusual sensitivity to normal levels, hirsutism is likely to occur.
+All women have small amounts of androgens (male hormones) in their circulation, made primarily in the ovaries and adrenal glands.
+When androgens are produced in excess, or there is an unusual sensitivity to normal levels, hirsutism is likely to occur.

 Causes of excess androgen production can include:

 - a condition called polycystic ovary syndrome (PCOS).